How to Estimate Your Paycheck Before You Get Paid

 - Other income or deductions: Adjustments for side jobs or itemized deductions

 If you find that too much or too little is being withheld, you can submit a new W-4 to your employer at any time to adjust your withholding.
+Most payroll systems apply the change within one or two pay cycles.

 FICA Taxes: Social Security and Medicare

 FICA stands for the Federal Insurance Contributions Act, and it funds Social Security and Medicare.
 Unlike federal income tax, FICA rates are flat and apply to nearly every dollar you earn up to certain limits.
+They do not change based on your W-4, your filing status, or how many dependents you claim.

 - Social Security tax: 6.2% of your gross pay, up to the annual wage base limit (which is adjusted each year for inflation).
 Once your cumulative earnings for the year exceed this limit, Social Security tax stops being withheld for the rest of the year.